sgzijl/lvmconfig/README.markdown

 ## Supported Platforms ##

-Tested on Red Hat EL5 & EL6 with filesystems ext2, ext3, ext4 & xfs.
+Tested on Red Hat EL5/EL6/EL7'ish with filesystems ext2, ext3, ext4 & xfs.

-NB: online resizing works for ext3 and ext4 (see: puppetlabs-lvm)
+Offline resizing works for ext[34].
+Online resizing works on ext[34] and xfs (xfs_growfs only works on mounted filesystems).